-2022 \$ 2021 \$
+2023 \$ 2022 \$

-Current Non-current 131,020 1,754,863 124,651 1,885,887
+Current Non-current 137,716 1,617,150 131,020 1,754,863

-1,885,883 2,010,538
+1,754,866 1,885,883

-The Group has a lease for the office buildings and land and leases are reflected on the consolidated statement of financial position as right-of-use assets and lease liabilities.
+The Group has leases for the office buildings and land and these leases are reflected on the consolidated statement of financial position as right-of-use assets and lease liabilities.
 The Group classifies its right-of-use asset in a separate class in the property, plant and equipment (see note 17).

 The lease generally imposes a restriction that, unless there is a contractual right for the Group to sublet the asset to another party, the right-of-use asset can only be used by the Group.
-Lease may only be cancelled by incurring a substantive termination fee.
+The lease may only be cancelled by incurring a substantive termination fee.
 The Group is prohibited from selling or pledging the underlying leased asset as security.
 Further, the Group must keep the office building in a good state of repair and return the property in its original condition at the end of the lease.
-Also, the Group must insure items of property and equipment and incur maintenance fees on such items in accordance with the lease contract.
+Also, the Group must insure items of property and equipment and incur maintenance fees on such items in accordance with the lease contracts.